Introduction

 This is a permanent tiny home for your office space built on a foundation in your backyard.

 Most of the time, this will require a permit with your local council.
-However, as it is built on your site, it has the potential to increase the value of your property.
+However, since it's built on your property, it could potentially raise your property's value.

 Additionally, it might be easier to include permanent plumbing connections for a bathroom and kitchenette when applying for a permit.